gucci3682/gucci3682/README.md

 # Hi, nice to meet you! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="40px" width="40px">

-I am a Business Analytics graduate with a stronger interest for programming than data analytics (oops).
-Currently, I am more specialised in backend programming but I am in the midst of developing myself to pursue my final goal of becoming a fullstack developer!
+I am a Business Analytics graduate from NUS with a stronger interest for programming than data analytics (oops).
+Currently, I am more familiar in backend programming but I am in the midst of developing myself to pursue my final goal of becoming a fullstack developer!

 - 🔭 I’m currently working on my personal portfolio website (better late than never I guess)
 - 🌱 I’m currently learning React and React Native